RicoQ/WSL_SD/README.md

 - You need to input the same UserName that you entered earlier... and as a said above, the password is not needed yet, so you can put in anything in this field.

 ## Requirements
-- None,  but here is a ref worth looking at --> https://learn.microsoft.com/en-us/windows/wsl/install
+- Here is a ref worth looking at --> https://learn.microsoft.com/en-us/windows/wsl/install
+- You need windows and Wsl working properly
+- You also need admin rights on your PC

 ## Contributing